G708/Clover/README.md

 Please see [ChangeLog.md](ChangeLog.md)

 ## 1. Overview
-`Clover` is a tool for prioritising rare genes in a diff erentially expressed gene (DEG) list.
+`Clover` is a tool for prioritising rare genes in a differentially expressed gene (DEG) list.

 ## 2. Installation